sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 	![](Images/image381.png)

 1. If necessary, in the screen canvas in the middle of the page, scroll to the top to see the top of the form box.
 The form box is inserted by default at the top of page.
 Since you want to leave the top of the page open to add additional controls, you should move the empty form box down on the page to make space available at the top.

-‎
-‎To move the form box, hover your cursor over the circle that appears in the middle of the top border line for the form box.
+1. To move the form box, hover your cursor over the circle that appears in the middle of the top border line for the form box.
 Note how the cursor image changes to an up and down arrow.
 At this point, hold the left mouse key and move the box down to the center of the page.
 Leave some space on the top of the page to add some additional controls later in this task.

-‎
-‎**Note:** You can repeat this process by grabbing the bottom border line of the form box and dragging it to the bottom of the form to provide additional space to display the fields for a given record (to avoid having to scroll through the fields if at all possible).
+	**Note:** You can repeat this process by grabbing the bottom border line of the form box and dragging it to the bottom of the form to provide additional space to display the fields for a given record (to avoid having to scroll through the fields if at all possible).

 1. With the **FormViewer1** display form still selected, go to the **Properties pane** and select the down arrow in the **Data source** field.
 In the pop-up window that appears, select **Service Desk Requests**.